 The Cleveland Institute of Art is committed to providing a learning, working and living environment that promotes personal integrity, civility, and mutual respect in an environment free of sexual misconduct and discrimination.
 Sexual violence is a form of sexual discrimination and violates an individual’s fundamental rights and personal dignity.
 The Cleveland Institute of Art regards sexual discrimination in all its forms to be a serious offense if practiced by students, faculty, or staff.

-The Institute does not discriminate on the basis of gender, gender identity, or sexual orientation in its educational programs or in any other activities sponsored by the Institute, as required by Title IX of the Education Act Amendments of 1972 and Title VII of the Civil Rights Act of 1968.
-Through its policies on sexual violence, the Institute supports everyone: male, female, gay, lesbian, bisexual, transgender, and questioning individuals.
+The College does not discriminate on the basis of gender, gender identity, or sexual orientation in its educational programs or in any other activities sponsored by the College, as required by Title IX of the Education Act Amendments of 1972 and Title VII of the Civil Rights Act of 1968.
+Through its policies on sexual violence, the College supports everyone: male, female, gay, lesbian, bisexual, transgender, and questioning individuals.
 This non-discrimination policy extends to all applicants for admission to the Institute, as well as all students who are full- or part-time, matriculated for a degree or not, and visiting students.

 Any member of the CIA community can receive a report or make a report, but three persons have been identified as “Designated Reporting Officers.”
 These persons receive reports of sexual violence and are legally required to take action as a result of a report.
 They are:

 The Designated Reporting Officer who receives the report will make every effort to keep the report confidential to the extent possible and consistent with legal requirements and/or the requirement to investigate allegations and take action.
-The complainant (person who has made a report of sexual violence) may request that a report be kept confidential, and the Institute will consider such requests.
-Students should be aware, however, that honoring such requests may limit the Institute’s ability to fully investigate and respond to the report.
-The Institute will maintain reports in a secure manner.
+The complainant (person who has made a report of sexual violence) may request that a report be kept confidential, and the College will consider such requests.
+Students should be aware, however, that honoring such requests may limit the College's ability to fully investigate and respond to the report.
+The College will maintain reports in a secure manner.

 Yes, a conversation without the requirement of follow-up action can be had with a “Confidential Reporting Officer.”
 Confidential Reporting Officers provide advice, support, and guidance about how to manage the situation without instituting an investigative action.
 These resources are not required to report allegations of sexual misconduct unless the reporter is in imminent danger.
 The report to this person remains confidential.
 Confidential Reporting Officers are licensed professionals and include: